mikozera/IntelliJ-IDEA-Settings/README.md

 ---

 ## **Description**
-This is a FULL JetBrain's IDE configuration based off of Atom's One Dark theme.
-Apart from the theme, everything around the IDE has been set up to provide a beautiful and pleasant experience.
+This is a full JetBrain's IDE configuration based on Atom's modern "One Dark" theme.
+Apart from the theme, everything around the IDE has been configured to provide a beautiful and pleasant optimized experience.

 ### Features
 - Atom One Dark Theme